Non-parametric Causal Inference in Dynamic Thresholding Designs: Introduction

 provided that the $\mu_{a}(z) = \E[Y_i(a) \, |\, Z_i = z]$ are continuous in $z$ and that the running variable has continuous support around $c$.

 The classical interpretation of the RD estimand as the CATE for units whose running variable $Z_i$ straddles the cutoff relies crucially on $Z_i$ being causally prior to any actions induced by our thresholding policy.
-In dynamic thresholding designs, however, past thresholding actions can affect future values of the running variable; and, as argued in \citet{frangakis2002principal}, conditioning on observed variables whose value may be affected by treatment generally precludes causal interpretation of resulting estimands.
+In dynamic thresholding designs, however, past thresholding actions can affect future values of the running variable; and a direct approach that defines different causal estimands for every treatment history suffers from a curse of dimension as time horizon gets large.
 To avoid this issue, we find it helpful to re-interpret the classical RD estimand as a marginal policy effect in the sense of \citet{carneiro2010evaluating}, i.e., as essentially the answer to a cost-benefit analysis.
 Given a threshold $c$, the sharp RD design with threshold introduces a treatment policy $\pi_c(Z_i)=\ind{Z_i\ge c}$ with associated policy value

 Then, provided the running variable is exogenous to the policy cutoff, $\tauRD$ can be interpreted as the policy gradient of lowering the cutoff (i.e., of treating more units), divided by the corresponding increase in the number of units treated as we lower the cutoff.
 Further results on policy counterfactuals in thresholding designs are given in \citet{dong2015identifying}.